semaphoreci/docs/docs/guided-tour/getting-started.md

 ## About Semaphore

-Semaphore is a cloud-based automation service for building, testing and deploying software.
+Semaphore is a cloud-based automation service for building, testing, and deploying software.

 Semaphore is **built for developer productivity**, guided by three principles: